vippsas/vipps-epayment-api/docs/api/Getting-Started.md

 ### Notification Events

-If you are not dependent on getting the payment result immediately you may also use notification events to recieve the payment status update via our [Notification Webhooks](./How-to-setup-Notification-Webhooks.md) service.
-While we aim to deliver these event updates within a few seconds of the user completing the payment this service has an eventual delivery guarantee rather than imediate delivery.
+If you are not dependent on getting the payment result immediately you may also use notification events to receive the payment status update via our [Notification Webhooks](./How-to-setup-Notification-Webhooks.md) service.
+While we aim to deliver these event updates within a few seconds of the user completing the payment this service has an eventual delivery guarantee rather than immediate delivery.

-> Note: this means we may deliver the same message several times to verify succesful delivery, use the `pspReference` field for duplicate delivery checking.
+> Note: this means we may deliver the same message several times to verify successful delivery, use the `pspReference` field for duplicate delivery checking.

-If you use the notification service you will recieve events in the same format as those in the array list returned from the [Get Payment Events](../TODO.md) endpoint.
+If you use the notification service you will receive events in the same format as those in the array list returned from the [Get Payment Events](../TODO.md) endpoint.

-For example a succeful authentication event would look like
+For example a successful authentication event would look like

 ```json
 {